caglarsait13/word-guessing-game/README.md

-# :wave: The Basics of GitHub[MODIFIED BY MUHAMMED SAIT CAGLAR, 150230009]
+# :wave: The Basics of GitHub[MODIFIED BY MUHAMMED SAIT CAGLAR, 150230009,modifed on 24th October 16.00]

 ## 🤓 Course overview and learning outcomes